typst/typst/tests/typ/code/block.typ

 }

 ---
-// Block in template does not create a scope.
+// Block directly in template also creates a scope.
 { let x = 1 }

+// Error: 7-8 unknown variable
 #test(x, 1)

 ---